zerocore-ai/monocore/monofs/README.md

   </p>
 </div>

-**`monofs`** is a powerful, distributed filesystem designed for distributed workloads.
+**`monofs`** is a powerful, distributed filesystem designed for distributed workloads based largely on the [WNFS](https://github.com/wnfs-wg/rs-wnfs) public filesystem.
 It provides a simple and intuitive API for managing files and directories in a content-addressed storage system.

 > [!WARNING]
 > This project is in early development and is not yet ready for production use.